domoticz/domoticz/dzVents/documentation/README.md

 ```

-# Asynchronous shell command execution <sup>3.1.0</sup>
+# Asynchronous shell command execution

 dzVents allows you to make asynchronous shell commands and handle the results.
 Asynchronous means that you don't block the system while waiting for the response.
-Earlier you had to use functions like `utils.osCommand()` or `os.Execute()` and some magic to make sure that you didn't block the system for too long after which Domoticz will terminate the script with a message that it took more than 10 seconds.
+Earlier you had to use functions like `utils.osCommand()` or `os.Execute()` and some magic to make sure that you didn't block the system for too long after which Domoticz comes with a message that the script took more than 10 seconds.

 dzVents to the rescue.
-With dzVents there are two ways to execute a shell command and it is determined by how you use the `domoticz.executeShellCommand()` command.
+With dzVents there are two ways to execute a shell command asynchronously and it is determined by how you use the `domoticz.executeShellCommand()` command.
 The simplest form simply calls `executeShellCommand` on the domoticz object with only the command as the parameter (a string value):

 ```Lua
 domoticz.executeShellCommand('some shell command')
 ```

-After your script is finished, Domoticz will make the request that's where it ends.
+After your script is finished, Domoticz will execute the request in a separate thread and that's where it ends.
 No callback.
 Nothing.

 The second way is different.
 Instead of passing a command you pass in a table with the command to be executed **and** a *callback trigger* which is just a string or a name:
 ```Lua